go-mysql-org/go-mysql-elasticsearch/README.md

 ## Rule

-By default, go-mysql-elasticsearch will use MySQL table name as the Elasticserach's index and type name, use MySQL table field name as the Elasticserach's field name. e.g, if a table named blog, the default index and type in Elasticserach are both named blog, if the table field named title, the default field name is also named title.
+By default, go-mysql-elasticsearch will use MySQL table name as the Elasticserach's index and type name, use MySQL table field name as the Elasticserach's field name.
+e.g, if a table named blog, the default index and type in Elasticserach are both named blog, if the table field named title, the default field name is also named title.

+Notice: go-mysql-elasticsearch will use the lower-case name for the ES index and type.
+E.g, if your table named BLOG, the ES index and type are both named blog.

 Rule can let you change this name mapping.
 Rule format in config file is below: